Explore this course:

-You’ll be able to take optional modules to further develop your skills in areas that interest you, including an opportunity to work with companies on real opportunities and problems experienced by industry.
+You’ll be able to take optional modules to further develop your skills in areas that interest you, including cybersecurity and an opportunity to work with companies on real problems experienced by industry.

 You will also complete a research-level dissertation project where you will take the lead to advance your knowledge and skills in systems and control engineering.